-Power BI Cosmos DB Connector
+Cosmos DB Connector for Power BI

-In this article you will learn how to integrate Cosmos DB data to Power BI without coding in just a few clicks (live / bi-directional connection to Cosmos DB).
+In this article you will learn how to integrate Cosmos DB data in Power BI without coding in just a few clicks (live / bi-directional connection to Cosmos DB).
 Connect to your Azure Cosmos DB databases to read, query, create, update, and delete documents and more!.

 Using Cosmos DB Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.